dannycab/slides/content/advocating-for-science/slides.md

 - Federal freeze on grants and loans; cuts to current NIH and NSF grants
 - Stoppage of work at US AID, CPB, and other federal agencies
 - Reversal of Title IX protections for women and LGBTQ+ individuals
+- Arrest and detention of international students and scholars (and many others)
 - And so much more...

 ## These executive orders are callous, cruel, and dangerous.